BerriAI/litellm/docs/my-website/docs/proxy/logging.md

+import Image from '@theme/IdealImage';

 # Logging - Custom Callbacks, OpenTelemetry, Langfuse, Sentry

-Log Proxy Input, Output, Exceptions using Custom Callbacks, Langfuse, OpenTelemetry
+Log Proxy Input, Output, Exceptions using Custom Callbacks, Langfuse, OpenTelemetry, LangFuse, DynamoDB

 ## Custom Callback Class [Async]
 Use this when you want to run custom callbacks in `python`